(NOTE: This article is a slightly abbreviated and edited version of a blog originally published in May 2023.)

 Letting Robots Do Your Homework

 But it is students’ trust in and reliance on one of ChatGPT’s features that is causing chaos and consternation in the education world.

 That is, many 2022 cases of cheating were connected to one of this bot’s most popular features: its impressive ability to generate essays in seconds.
 For instance, it constructed a 7-paragraph comparison/contrast essay on Impressionism and Post-Impressionism in under a minute.

 And the content of this essay, though vague, does hold some truth: “Impressionism had a profound impact on the art world, challenging traditional academic conventions.
 Its emphasis on capturing the fleeting qualities of light and atmosphere paved the way for modern art movements.
 Post-impressionism, building upon the foundations of impressionism, further pushed the boundaries of artistic expression.
 Artists like Georges Seurat developed the technique of pointillism, while Paul Gauguin explored new avenues in color symbolism.
 The post-impressionists’ bold experimentation influenced later art movements, such as fauvism and expressionism.”

-With a few modifications and checking of facts, this text would fit comfortably into an introductory art textbook.
+With a few modifications and a checking of facts, this text would fit comfortably into an introductory art textbook.
 Or maybe a high-school or a college-level essay.

 Sounding the Alarm About ChatGPT